runmat-org/runmat/docs/wasm/plan.md

 4. **Plotting**
    - Implement the `runmat-plot/web` feature: render into a provided canvas, schedule frames via `requestAnimationFrame`, and drop thread manager dependencies.
    - Fall back to static SVG/PNG rendering when WebGPU is unavailable so docs/examples still work.
+   - **Zero-copy renderer plan**: see `docs/wasm/plotting-zero-copy.md` for the shared-device design (Accelerate-exported WGPU context, GPU tensor handles, async frame scheduling) that keeps plotting and fusion on the same device/queue in both native and wasm builds.

 5. **CLI relocation & embedding API**
    - Move the CLI crate into `crates/runmat-cli` to isolate the desktop entrypoint from the reusable runtime.